osmandapp/web/main/docs/user/navigation/setup/route-navigation.md

 ## Troubleshouting

-If you encounter any difficulties while building the route, please consult the troubleshooting instructions in the *[special documentation section](../../troubleshooting/navigation.md)*.
-There you can find information about possible reasons for *[slow route calculation](../../troubleshooting/navigation.md#route-calculation-is-slow)*, what to do if the route is *[longer than 250 kilometers](../../troubleshooting/navigation.md#how-to-calculate-routes-longer-than-250km)* or the  proposed route *[does not seem correct](../../troubleshooting/navigation.md#the-calculated-route-does-not-seem-correct)*.
+If you encounter difficulties when creating a route, refer to the troubleshooting instructions in the *[special documentation section](../../troubleshooting/navigation.md)*.
+There you can find information about:

+- The possible causes of *[slow route calculation](../../troubleshooting/navigation.md#route-calculation-is-slow)*.
+- What to do if the route length *[exceeds 250 kilometers](../../troubleshooting/navigation.md#how-to-calculate-routes-longer-than-250km)*.
+- What to do if the suggested *[route seems incorrect](../../troubleshooting/navigation.md#the-calculated-route-does-not-seem-correct)*.
-Below you can find out how to resolve situations when navigation is not possible due to the lack of necessary maps.
+- How to solve the situation when navigation is not possible due to *[the lack of necessary maps](#maps-missing-or-not-synchronized)*.

 ### Maps Missing or Not Synchronized